-Grade A - 90% reimbursement Grade C - 50% reimbursement Grade B - 70% reimbursement Grade D or F - no reimbursement
+Grade A - 90% reimbursement

+Grade C - 50% reimbursement

+Grade D or F - no reimbursement

 If a course if only offered as a Pass/Fail, then a "Pass" grade shall be reimbursed at the 70% level and a "Fail" grade shall receive no reimbursement.
 If a course has an option to be graded as Pass/Fail, then a "Pass" grade shall be reimbursed at the 50% level and a "Fail" grade shall receive no reimbursement.